Hepatitis B: Everything you wanted to know

-- Parenteral and sexual route: – It is transmitted most often by mucous membrane or percutaneous exposure to infective serum or visceral fluids.
+- Parenteral and sexual route: - It is transmitted most often by a mucous membranes or percutaneous exposure to infective serum or visceral fluids.
 Saliva, serum, and semen have also been found to be infectious.

 - Percutaneous exposures include blood products transfusion; intravenous drug abusers, hemodialysis, and needle stick injuries in health care workers.

-- Vertical transmission of HBV is one of the major source of transmission to neonates.
+- Vertical transmission of HBV is one of the major sources of transmission to neonates.
 The greatest risk of perinatal transmission of hepatitis occurs in infants of HBeAg-positive women.